Wicocomico: 17th century

-There were constant problems with the colonists' encroachment on their lands.
+Colonists' encroachment on their lands created constant problems.
 From 1660 to 1673, the Wicocomico frequently challenged colonists in court over land disputes.
 Although most disputes were settled in favor of the Wicocomico, by 1719 they retained only 1700 acre of their original 4400 acre reservation.
 In 1705, Robert Beverley, Jr. wrote "In Northumberland, Wiccocomoco, has but three men living, which yet keep up their Kingdom, and retain their Fashion; they live by themselves, separate from all other Indians, and from the English."

+18th century

 After June 1719 and the death of William Taptico, the last Wicocomico weroance, the colonial government confiscated the lands by force.
 The remnants of the Wicocomico dispersed, and the tribe has been considered extinct.
 In 1730, the Tobacco Inspection Act of 1730 declared that one of the public tobacco warehouses should be "At Wiccocomico, at Robert Jones's; and at Coan, at the warehouses in Northumberland, under one inspection."

-Since the late 20th century, according to their website, descendants of Chief Taptico have worked to document their genealogy and history, as well as to re-organize as a tribe known as the Wicocomico Indian Nation.
-They have not received state or federal recognition, although they are preparing required documentation for the Bureau of Indian Affairs.
+Cultural heritage group

+An organization that self-identifies as a Native American tribe, the Wicocomico Indian Nation based in Heathsville, Virginia, claims descent from the Wicocomico and is petitioning for state recognition.
+They are neither federally recognized nor state-recognized.